heatherbaier/dist-ml/logging-in-and-setting-up-your-hpc-account/conda-environments.md

 ```
 conda create -n [ENVNAME]
 ```
-(note many of the examples assume your envname is "aml35" and you use python=3.5, i.e. `conda create -n "aml35" python=3.5`)
+(note some of the scikit learn examples assume your envname is "aml35" and you use python=3.5, i.e. `conda create -n "aml35" python=3.5`)

 Next, activate your new environment by typing: